coderamen666/srd-v3.5-md/divine/divine-abilities-and-feats.md

 **Prerequisite:** Dex 29.

-**Benefit:** Any physical attack or individually targeted spell directed at the deity has a percent miss chance equal to 50 + the deity's rank.
+**Benefit:** Any physical attack or individually targeted spell directed at the deity has a percent miss chance equal to 50 + the deity’s rank.
 Area effects that include the deity have a similar chance to be ineffective.

 **Notes:** The ability is similar to the *blink* spell, except that it is defensive only and the deity does not move to the Ethereal Plane, but simply exits from reality for a brief moment.
-This ability never interferes with the deity's own attacks.
+This ability never interferes with the deity’s own attacks.
 If an attack overcomes the miss chance, the deity still gets the benefit of a saving throw (if one is allowed).